AotearoaAzureMeetup/global-azure-bootcamp-2019/content_tools.md

-# Recommended Tools for Azure
+---
+title: "Tools"
+keywords: GlobalAzure Azure Global Bootcamp Auckland
+sidebar: home_sidebar
+permalink: content_tools.html

-This page links to the recommended tools that every Azure user should have in their toolbox.
+summary: This page links to the recommended tools that every Azure user should have in their toolbox.
 Using these tools will make your Azure experience even better and help you become a more effective Azure user.
+---

 ## Recommended Online Tools